ls-xju/pro_ad/README.md

 adbench==0.1.11
 deepod==0.4.1
 ```
+## Get Start

+Download data and put them into the folder: datasets/.
+You can obtain all benchmarks from [data](https://github.com/Minqi824/ADBench/tree/main/adbench/datasets/Classical).

 ## Train the model

 To reproduce our results, run Running_Load.py.

 To compare the performance of our method and baseline methods, run Running_Main.py and set compare_alg=0 for our method and compare_alg=1 for baseline methods, respectively.